Team Primary Care Nursing post-curricular training program

 Key partners

-The project is led by Pres Marie-Eve Poitras of Université de Sherbrooke and Julia Lukewich of Memorial University of Newfoundland in partnership with the Canadian Association of Family Practice Nurses and the College of Family Physicians of Canada.
+The project is led by Pr Marie-Eve Poitras of Université de Sherbrooke and Julia Lukewich of Memorial University of Newfoundland, in partnership with the Canadian Family Pratice Nurses Association and the College of Family Physicians of Canada.